Define custom IAM permissions with customer managed policies - Amazon Identity and Access Management

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-A policy is an entity that, when attached to an identity or resource, defines their permissions.
-You can use the Amazon Web Services Management Console, Amazon CLI, or Amazon API to create customer managed policies in IAM.
-Customer managed policies are standalone policies that you administer in your own Amazon Web Services account.
+Policies define permissions for identities or resources in Amazon.
+You can create customer managed policies in IAM using the Amazon Web Services Management Console, Amazon CLI, or Amazon API.
+Customer managed policies are standalone policies that you manage in your own Amazon Web Services account.
 You can then attach the policies to identities (users, groups, and roles) in your Amazon Web Services account.

 When you create or edit IAM policies, Amazon can automatically perform policy validation to help you create an effective policy with least privilege in mind.
 In the Amazon Web Services Management Console, IAM identifies JSON syntax errors, while IAM Access Analyzer provides additional policy checks with recommendations to help you further refine your policies.
-To learn more about policy validation, see Validating IAM policies.
+To learn more about policy validation, see IAM policy validation.
 To learn more about IAM Access Analyzer policy checks and actionable recommendations, see IAM Access Analyzer policy validation.

 You can use the Amazon Web Services Management Console, Amazon CLI, or Amazon API to create customer managed policies in IAM.
 For more information about using Amazon CloudFormation templates to add or update policies, see Amazon Identity and Access Management resource type reference in the Amazon CloudFormation User Guide.